propertyhive/WP-Property-Hive/README.txt

 == Changelog ==

+= 1.4.2 =
+* When using the shortcode [property_map], check if Map Search add on is active and use same styling if any present
+* When an error occurs during applicant registration, show actual error as opposed to generic message
+* Include properties with 'Private' status when applicable when querying properties for shortcodes
+* Added new 'bedrooms' meta query for matching of exact number of beds
+* Added more ordering capability to [featured_properties] shortcode.
+Can now pass in 'meta_key' attribute
+* Added ability to add user from contact edit screen in WordPress, or view user record/change password if already setup as WP user
+* Also check WP users when checking if email address exists on registration
+* Don't require postcode when clicking 'Obtain Co-ordinates' on property edit screen

 = 1.4.1 =
 * Added new [property_office_details] shortcode to quickly pull in office contact details.
 * Added new welcome screen when Property Hive is activated for the first time.
 * Allow applicants to view past and upcoming viewings when logged into their account.
-New viewings tab will only show is viewings exist and viewings module is active.
+New viewings tab will only show if viewings exist and viewings module is active.
 * If only one active department then hide 'Looking To Buy/Rent' field on applicant registration form.

 = 1.4.0 =